 Egypt: Britain and Egypt currently have a very productive relationship, especially on economic issues.
 Britain is currently the largest non-Arab investor in Egypt, and operates a thriving scholarship program to allow Egyptian students to study at British universities.

-European Union: Britain is one of the dominant powers of the European Union, though its proud population and idiosyncratic situation as an island nation have made it a reluctant player in many EU policies, most notably adoption of the Euro as the national currency.
-Britain is otherwise an active member of the organization, with a dominant voice on many international issues.
+European Union: Britain was long of the dominant powers of the European Union, though its proud population and idiosyncratic situation as an island nation made it a reluctant player in many EU policies, most notably adoption of the Euro as the national currency.
+In 2016, however, the British electorate voted to leave the European Union, and Britain's relationship with the EU must now be hashed out--there is no precedent for a nation leaving the EU, particularly one with the economic heft of Britain.

-France: along with Germany, France and Britain are the military and economic powerhouses behind the European Union.
+France: along with Germany, France and Britain have long been the military and economic powerhouses behind the European Union.
 These two countries, which have many political differences, are nonetheless very good neighbors for each other, with billions of dollars worth of economic ties and deeply connected defense policies under the provisions of the EU.
-The most divisive issue between them lately has been the Iraq war, which France denounced as imperialist adventuring.
+With Britain's departure from the EU, however, this relationship is completely up in the air.
+The most divisive recent issue between them the Iraq war, which France denounced as imperialist adventuring.
 Despite these charges, most French ire has been targeted at the Americans, with Britain being cast as an unwitting accomplice along for the ride.

 Iran: After the Mossadegh intervention, Britain’s history with this key regional power has remained problematic.
 In 1989, Iran’s Supreme Leader, Ayatollah Ruhollah Khomeini, declared a death sentence against British citizen Salman Rushdie for writing a book which allegedly offended the honor of the prophet Muhammad.
 Diplomatic relations where broken off until relatively recently, when the Iranian government rescinded this death sentence (or at least agreed to stop encouraging its execution).
 More recently, the situation in Iraq has been troubling: British sailors have twice been detained by Iranian forces for reportedly slipping into Iranian waters on spy missions, and as recent as 2007 some British sailors remain in Iranian custody.
 On the all-important Iranian nuclear issue, Britain remains in lockstep with the U.S., arguing that Iran cannot be allowed to develop nuclear weapons under any circumstances, while still being more open to diplomacy than the American government.